knokmki612/pub.kimiaki.space/README.md

 As far as I know, you can't.
 Please following the local deployment steps.

 Or [create Cloud Run jobs](https://cloud.google.com/run/docs/create-jobs?) with same container image but change [command](https://cloud.google.com/sdk/gcloud/reference/run/jobs/create#--command) or [args](https://cloud.google.com/sdk/gcloud/reference/run/jobs/create#--args).
 Please keep in mind you still need to stop the Cloud Run Instance this way.

-### Can I use the other S3 compatible object storage instead of R2?

-Yes you can.